erose/recipes/mushroom_taco_bowl.md

 * Cilantro (to taste; optional)
 * Salsa (to taste; pineapple salsa is good)

+Make the black beans.
 Cube the avocado and chop the onion into tiny cubes.
 Slice the mushrooms lengthwise and fry them in olive oil.
 Mix everything in a bowl, piping hot, with some salt!